Local Information Privacy and Its Application to Privacy-Preserving Data Aggregation: Introduction

 Traditional privacy notions such as $k$-anonymity \cite{SS98} do not provide rigorous privacy guarantees and are prone to various attacks.
-Nowadays, Differential Privacy (DP) ~\cite{Dwork2008,Dwork20061} has become the $de facto$ standard for ensuring data privacy in the database community~\cite{Dwork2006}.
+Nowadays, Differential Privacy (DP) ~\cite{Dwork20061} has become the \textit{de facto} standard for ensuring data privacy in the database community~\cite{Dwork2006} and has been adopted by the U.S. Census in 2020\cite{inproceedingsCensus}.
 The definition of DP assures that each user's data has minimal influence on the output of statistical queries on a database.
 In the classical DP setting, a trusted server is assumed to hold all users' data and provide noisy answers to queries.
-However, organizations or companies collecting users' data may not be trustworthy, and the data storage system may not be secure \cite{Yahoo}.
-As a result, recently, local privacy protection mechanisms have gained attention as the local setting allows data aggregation while protecting each user's data without relying on a trusted third party \cite{aggregation}.
+However, organizations or companies collecting users' data may not be trustworthy, and the data storage system may not be secure.
+As a result, recently, local privacy protection mechanisms have gained attention as the local setting allows data aggregation while protecting each user's data without relying on a trusted third party.